How To Effectively Conduct Keyword Research for Your SEO and PPC Strategies

 Step 7: Analyze Competitor Keywords

-To gain a competitive edge, it’s crucial to analyze your competitors’ keyword strategies.
+To gain a competitive edge, you should analyze your competitors’ keyword strategies.
 Here’s how to do it:

 • Identify Competitors: First, identify your main competitors in the online space.
 These are the websites or businesses that compete with you for the same audience.